MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 To get started it's important to remember a few things:

 - An auto attendant or call queue is required to have an associated resource account.
-See [Manage resource accounts in Teams](manage-resource-accounts.md) for details on resource accounts.
+- The resource account will need an assigned phone number if it will be assigned to a top level auto attendant or call queue.
+- If the auto attendant or call queue is nested under a top level auto attendant, the associated resource account only needs a phone number if you want multiple points of entry into the structure of auto attendants and call queues.
+- You only need to license the resource accounts with a phone number assigned to them.
+In a nested auto attendant or call queue, you do not need to license the rest of the auto attendants or call queues if they do not have phone numbers associated with them.
-- If you plan to assign a Direct Routing number, you need to acquire and assign the following licenses to your resource accounts \(Office 365 Enterprise E1, E3 or E5, with the Phone System add-on\).
+- If you are assigning a phone number that is used with Direct Routing and you have an Enterprise E1 or E3 licenses you must buy and assign a Phone System license to your the resource account that you will be using.
+If you have an Enterprise E5 license, Phone System is already included so there's no need to buy one.
 - If you are assigning a Microsoft service number instead, you need to acquire and assign the following licenses to your resource account \(Office 365 Enterprise E1, E3 or E5, with the Phone System add-on and a Calling Plan\).
-- You only need to license the resource accounts with a phone number assigned to them.
-In a nested auto attendant or call queue, you do not need to license the rest of the auto attendants or call queues if they do not have phone numbers associated with them

 > [!NOTE]
 > Direct Routing service numbers for auto attendant and call queues is supported for Microsoft Teams users and agents only.